maddenp/iotaa/README.md

 Removing `--dry-run` and following the first phase of the demo tutorial in the previous section, the following succession of graph images are shown:

-- First invocation, blocked by missing (external) box of tea bags:
+- After first invocation, with cup and spoon added but blocked by missing (external) box of tea bags:

 ![teatime-dry-run-image](img/teatime-1.svg)

-- Second invocation, with box of tea bags available:
+- After second invocation, with box of tea bags available, with hot water poured:

 ![teatime-dry-run-image](img/teatime-2.svg)